 According to a report conducted by the Centre for International Environmental Law, the production of polypropylene plastic emits 184.3 to 213 million metric tons of carbon dioxide equivalent a year.
 Additionally, plastic’s immortality forces landfills to eliminate the waste through incineration, which produces an additional 5.9 million metric tons of greenhouse gases annually.

-Bamboo toothbrushes are made from, you said it, bamboo.
 The bamboo plant is a renewable eco-crop; it’s exceptionally fast-growing, requires little maintenance, and doesn’t need pesticides or herbicides to survive, making for relatively sustainable production means.

 Additionally, bamboo is not only adaptable, but expansive, growing in areas like Africa, Asia, Latin America, and southern regions of the United States.